 This is how we can divide cells in Excel into different columns using Text to Column wizard.

 - For dividing the cells, your data should have a common delimiter for all the fields.
 Otherwise, it is not possible to divide the data into different columns.

-- If the data doesn’t have delimiter, you can use Fixed Width option as well.
-However, for that to happen, your data should have fixed number of characters where split can happen.
+- If the data doesn’t have a delimiter, you can use the Fixed Width option as well.
+However, your data should have a fixed number of characters where a split can happen for that to happen.
 For Ex. after every third character, you may create a split (as shown in Example 2.)